FL AGO 2026-01 2025-12-17

 Plain-English summary

-Florida Attorney General James Uthmeier ruled that a county cannot use steady population growth as the "extraordinary circumstances" justification to push impact fees past the statutory 50% cap.
-The opinion responded to Nassau County, where leaders pointed to a 17% population increase over five years to support an impact fee hike of nearly 100%.
+Florida Attorney General James Uthmeier concluded that a county cannot rely on steady population growth as the "extraordinary circumstances" justification to push impact fees past the statutory 50% cap.
+The opinion responded to Nassau County, where the local population had grown about 17% over five years (roughly 3.4% annually) and where the proposed impact-fee increase was close to 100%.

-Notably, the AG warned that Nassau County's proposed near-100% increase, if implemented without proper justification, could amount to "a tax disguised as an impact fee."
+The opinion also warned that the proposed increase, if implemented without meeting the statutory exception, "appears to be a tax disguised as an impact fee."

 What this means for you